 Some of the few possible reasons can be:

-Case 1: Mismatch in IP Address and User’s Location
+Case 1: Mismatch in IP Address and User Location

 However, Google also admits that the IP locations may not be the same as the actual location of the user.

-According to research conducted by the Search Engine Land, there are two errors that manipulate the location data within Google.
+According to research conducted by Search Engine Land, there are two errors that manipulate the location data within Google.
 One is a false positive where it appears that the user is in Paris when they are not.
-And another is false negative where the user might be in Paris, but according to the search engine, they are not.
+Another is a false negative where the user might be in Paris, but according to the search engine, they are not.